vranki/hemppa/README.md

 Repository name must be in format TampereHacklab/Inventaario - you can use this as a example to see how the labels work.

+### PeerTube search

+Searches PeerTube instances for videos.
+Uses Sepia Serch at https://sepiasearch.org/ by default, but you can set any single instance to search on.

+#### Usage

+* !pt [query]           - Search for exactly one video matching query
+* !ptall [query]        - Search up to 15 videos matching query
+* !pt setinstance [url] - Set instance url, must end with / (example: https://peertube.cpy.re/)
+* !pt showinstance      - Print which instance is used

 ## Bot setup

 * Create a Matrix user